liolocs/primatex/README.md

 - **Retry loop**: Attempts up to 5 times to resolve all missing packages
 - **Pass-through arguments**: All CLI args are forwarded to Primate

-## How it works
+## How `px run` Works

 1. Finds the nearest `package.json` by walking up from the current directory
 2. Detects the package manager from lockfiles
-3. Runs `bunx --bun primate` with any provided arguments
+3. Runs `bunx --bun primate` with any provided arguments and streams output in real-time
 4. If "Could not resolve" errors are detected:
+   - Immediately kills the hanging process
    - Extracts the missing package names
    - Installs them using the detected package manager
    - Retries running Primate